Rush Limbos serving humanity and your highly trained broadcast specialist on the case.

 I'm just going to make a prediction to you like I did last hour.

-Despite all this outrage expressed by world leaders and despite all these laws in Europe that say you can go to prison if you deny the Holocaust.
+Despite all this outrage expressed by world leaders and despite all these laws in Europe that say you can go to prison if you deny the Holocaust, this is going to now give fuel and energy to a militant Muslim population around the world to expand on this,

-As long as there are people who are afraid to stand up and call this for what it is, and to recognize it for what it is, and to be prepared to deal with it for what it is, then this is going to spread.
+As long as there are people who are afraid to stand up and call this for what it is and to recognize it for what it is and to be prepared to deal with it for what it is, then this is going to spread.

-And the people behind spreading it are going to precisely take advantage of the passivity and the intimidation that they have created out there that allow themselves to continue to make these wild statements, to ramp up nuclear programs, to have arrangements with people like Hugo Chavez and the Chicoms and the Russians and so forth.
+And the people behind spreading it are going to precisely take advantage of the passivity and the intimidation that they have created out there that allow themselves to continue to make these wild statements, to ramp up nuclear programs, to have arrangements with people like Hugo Chavez and the Chikoms and the Russians and so forth.

-It's just gonna happen over there.
+It's just going to happen over there.

 It doesn't affect me.